kotamine/DairyApps/Robot/text/introduction.md

 #### Why robots matter?

-some explanation... e.g.,   Robotic milking is becoming an important dairy production sytem and deserves a serious consideration.
-This online tool helps you run such an assessment through an interactive display.
-Whether robotic milking is for you depends on your current operational efficiency, rojected changes under robotic milking, and various market factors.
+Robotic milking is becoming an important dairy production sytem as a solution to increasing labor shortage.
+This online tool helps you simulate production under robotic milking systems.
+Whether robotic milking is for you depends on your current operation, projected changes under robotic milking, and various market factors.

+through an interactive display.
 You can use this tool to sharpen your insights into how those elements will interact and affect your farm's finacial prospect under robotic milking.

 #### Where to start?